 Pennsylvania drivers, when presented with car insurance coverage choices, are given the “Limited Tort Option” – at a discount of some 15% to 20% on annual premiums.
-While such savings may be appealing at first glance, such a decision can have far reaching adverse consequences – and our firm strongly recommends that our clients select the “Full Tort Option” whenever possible.
+While such savings may be appealing at first glance, such a decision can have far reaching adverse consequences – and our personal injury law firm strongly recommends that our clients select the “Full Tort Option” whenever possible.

 Not coincidentally, the word “Limited” has been defined as “restricted in size, amount, or extent” -- and various synonyms have been offered, such as “restricted, finite, little, slight.”
 All of these appropriately describe the impact on your potential recovery of selecting the “Limited Tort Option” . . . should you ever find yourself in the unfortunate situation of having been injured in a motor vehicle collision which is not your fault.

 As a general rule, choosing Limited Tort restricts your right to make a claim for non-economic harms and losses which arise from personal injuries sustained as a result of a car collision – damages most often referred to as “pain and suffering.”
 Regrettably, too many fail to appreciate what they have given up in this regard until it’s too late.
 Even one lost opportunity to be fully compensated for all harms and losses will normally far outweigh any short-term savings by choosing the Limited Tort Option.
-Therefore, we highly recommend Full Tort coverage to “fully” protect you and your loved ones.
+Therefore, our personal injury lawyers highly recommend Full Tort coverage to “fully” protect you and your loved ones.

 What exceptions might apply?
 A few, have nothing to do with the nature and extent of physical injuries which were caused by the collision, include the following . . .